-All Unitywater's records, data and information supplied via BYDA are indicative only.
-You agree that any plans supplied to you has been or will be provided only for your convenience and has not been and will not be relied upon by you for any purpose.
+All Unitywater's records, data, images and information supplied via BYDA (the "Data") are indicative only.
+You agree that any plans supplied to you via BYDA are only provided for your convenience and will not be relied upon by you for any purpose.

-You also agree that Unitywater does not assume any responsibility or duty of care in respect of, or warrant, guarantee or make any representation as to the Data (including its accuracy, reliability, currency or suitability).
+You also agree that Unitywater does not assume any responsibility or duty of care in respect of, or warrant, guarantee or make any representation as to the Data (including its accuracy, reliability, currency, or suitability).